 These days, the most common shaft alignment methods are when using laser shaft alignment tools.
 They offer customizable reports, with AS Found and AS Left results, softfoot measurements that were taken, and the ability to add custom notes on the alignment work.
 Our laser shaft alignment tools from EASY-LASER do all of this and more.
 You can even take photos and Infrared images of the machine using the new display unit from our XT Generation of laser shaft alignment tools.
 When finished, you can e-mail the report from the display to your customer or yourself so you can add it to the machine history.

 But Easy-Laser shaft alignment tools offer so much more than this.
 Scroll down below to find out a bit more on the differences between our new XT Series of systems.
 Or click on one of our tools below to find out more on each one.

-Mid-range to high end Laser Shaft Alignment tools like the XT660 and XT770 will also give different measurement methods such as Continuous Sweep which is one continuous measurement – great for eliminating backlash in a coupling.
+Mid-range to high end Laser Shaft Alignment tools like the XT660 shaft alignment tool and XT770 shaft alignment tool will also give different measurement methods such as Continuous Sweep which is one continuous measurement – great for eliminating backlash in a coupling.
 Or Multipoint for more critical machinery like turbines.
 Our top end system, the Easy-Laser XT770 Shaft Alignment Tool can access advanced measurement functions like cardan shaft alignment (universal joints), Machine Train (multiple couplings) alignment, and EasyTrend for offline to running machinery movement, an excellent program to determine the thermal growth of a machine!
 They can even assess the quality of the measurements you have taken!
 The classic Easy-Turn measurement method is available with all EASY-LASER systems which only needs 40 degrees of rotation.
 For more info on the different measurement methods available, click here.
 And there is more, a lot more available with Generation XT, that make the machine’s installation easier.